sergiofilhowz/libstack/packages/server/README.md

   └ production.json
 ```

-We can see there's a `default.json` file, this one will have properties that are common to most environements, but all of those properties can be overriden either by file or by Environment Variable.
+We can see there's a `default.json` file, this one will have properties that are common to most environments, but all of those properties can be overriden either by file or by Environment Variable.
 The rest or the files will be resolved based on the `proccess.env.NODE_ENV`.
 You can have as many environment as you want.

 #### Using the config